-Cell Availability.
-In order to utilize power most efficiently, the Company seeks to maintain 90% or more of its large production cells on line.
-From the Transition Date through June 30, 1998, the Paducah GDP has generally operated with 85% to 97% of the large production cells in operation.
+In order to utilize power most efficiently, USEC seeks to maintain 90% or more of its large production cells on-line.
+From the Transition Date through June 30, 1998, the Paducah plant has generally operated with 85% to 97% of the large production cells in operation.
 Reductions in cell availability are typically short-term and result from equipment failures and planned maintenance.
-In addition, the Company may elect to reduce cell availability if electricity becomes in short supply and prohibitively expensive.
+In addition, USEC may elect to reduce cell availability if electricity becomes in short supply and prohibitively expensive.
 For the year ended June 30, 1998, performance was 92% of planned capacity.

-From the Transition Date through June 30, 1998, the Portsmouth GDP has generally operated in the range of 65% to 92% of the large production cells in operation.
+From the Transition Date through June 30, 1998, the Portsmouth plant has generally operated in the range of 65% to 92% of the large production cells in operation.
 For the year ended June 30, 1998, the plant performance was at 72% of planned capacity due to equipment failures and increased maintenance requirements.
-The ability to return cells to service quickly at the Portsmouth GDP has been less successful than at the Paducah GDP, due to the greater availability of larger cells at the Paducah GDP.
-Because both GDPs produce approximately the same amount of enriched uranium, the Portsmouth GDP, with fewer large cells, is required to operate more efficiently with fewer cells off-line to produce equivalent amounts of SWU as the Paducah GDP.
-This mode of operation necessarily results in more maintenance requirements for the cells at the Portsmouth GDP.
-Management has initiated a program designed to improve both the availability and reliability of the cells at the Portsmouth GDP.
+The ability to return cells to service quickly at the Portsmouth plant has been less successful than at the Paducah plant, due to the greater availability of larger cells at the Paducah plant.
+Because both plants produce approximately the same amount of enriched uranium, the Portsmouth plant, with fewer large cells, is required to operate more efficiently with fewer cells off-line to produce equivalent amounts of SWU.
+This mode of operation necessarily results in more maintenance requirements for the cells at the Portsmouth plant.
+Management has initiated a program designed to improve both the availability and reliability of the cells at the Portsmouth plant.

+LMUS Contract

-LMUS Contract.
-Under an operations and maintenance contract with Lockheed Martin Utility Services, Inc. ("LMUS"), a subsidiary of Lockheed Martin Corporation, USEC manages the GDPs and LMUS operates and maintains the GDPs (the "LMUS Contract").
-LMUS provides the labor, services, materials and supplies required to operate and maintain the GDPs, other than the required natural uranium and power.
-The Company pays LMUS for its costs, subject to strict budget controls and various caps on liability.
+Under an operations and maintenance contract with Lockheed Martin Utility Services, Inc. ("LMUS"), a subsidiary of Lockheed Martin Corporation, USEC manages the plants and LMUS operates and maintains the plants (the "LMUS Contract").
+LMUS provides the labor, services, materials and supplies required to operate and maintain the plants, other than the required natural uranium and power.
+USEC pays LMUS for its costs, subject to strict budget controls and various caps on liability.
 LMUS is paid a base fee and has the ability to earn incentive fees by demonstrated improvements in production capability, regulatory performance, cost reduction, safety and customer responsiveness.
 There is also a provision for an independent additional one-time bonus at the end of the initial three-year contract.
-The LMUS Contract expires on October 1, 2000, and may be terminated by the Company without penalty upon six months' notice.
+The LMUS Contract expires on October 1, 2000, and may be terminated by USEC without penalty upon six months' notice.
+On November 18, 1998, USEC gave notice to terminate the LMUS Contract.
+Consequently, USEC expects to assume direct management and operation of the plants six months from the date of notice.
+USEC expects an orderly transition of compensation and benefits to allow the plant workers to become employees of USEC or its subsidiaries.